What kind of FinTech is Trade Ledger?

 Can you tell me more about the Trade Ledger business?

-The business is now 20 people, evenly split between London and Sydney.
+The business is now over 20 people, evenly split between London and Sydney.
 We’ve almost doubled the size of the company in the last three to four months.
 We are delighted with the ‘firepower’ we have hired into the business.

 Firstly, we managed to find really high calibre senior engineers, the kind of people we think are potential game changers.
 In London, we’ve hired a CFO who is highly respected in the VC community.
 He will help turbo charge the growth of the business.
 We are embarking on Series A funding, having a CFO of the calibre we have is essential.

-And in Sydney we have hired a Head of Customer Delivery coming from a prestigious consulting background.
 All this adds to the great talent we already have.

 We don’t want a development center, and operational offices, we’re trying to keep uniformity across the offices.
 Fundamentally I believe three things will give Trade Ledger long-term differentiation, in the market-place.